UK Lotto

 Decide how many lines you want to play, up to a maximum of seven on a single play slip, and enter those numbers for up to four consecutive weeks.
 You just need to remember to purchase your tickets before 7.30pm on draw days.

-When the draw takes place, six balls are randomly selected as the main numbers, followed by a Bonus Ball from the remaining 53 numbers.
 To win the jackpot, you must match all six main numbers, but there are also prizes for matching two, three, four or five numbers, as well as for matching five numbers and the Bonus Ball.
+You cannot combine matches across both rounds.
+For example, matching one number on both rounds does not count as matching two numbers.

-You have a 1 in 9.3 chance of winning any prize on UK Lotto and odds of 1 in 45,057,474 of winning big and scooping the jackpot.
-If the top prize isn’t won, it can roll over five times in a row before it has to be given away in a ‘Must Be Won’ draw, with the jackpot money split between every cash winner if no one matches all six numbers.
-Go to the Lotto Prizes page to find out more about how this works, along with details of all the awards that are available.
+You have a 1 in 4.9 chance of winning any prize on UK Lotto and odds of 1 in 22,528,738 of winning big and scooping the jackpot.
+If the top prize isn’t won in either round, it can roll over five times in a row before it has to be given away in a ‘Must Be Won’ draw, with the jackpot money going down to Match 2 winners (and potentially Match 3 winners if there are funds left over).

 You can also find out about prize breakdowns and winning numbers on the UK Lotto Results page.